Vorlonsoft/EasyDokkaPlugin/README.md

 EasyDokkaPlugin
 ===============

-Gradle script plugin to generate documentation by Dokka documentation engine in Javadoc format for Java, Kotlin, Android and non-Android projects.
+Gradle Script plugin to generate documentation by Dokka documentation engine in Javadoc format for Java, Kotlin, Android and non-Android projects.
 It's very easy, you don't need to add to `dependencies` section additional `classpath` or think about compatibility issues, you don't need additional repositories also.

 ## Usage